-If you're not familiar with video formats, though, make sure to check out our video frame size calculator which finds the video size of an uncompressed file basing on the resolution and color depth.
+If you're unfamiliar with video formats, check out our video frame size calculator, which finds the video size of an uncompressed file based on the resolution and color depth.

-Every video comprises of a series of still images, presented one after another, to create a moving picture.
+Every video comprises a series of still images, presented one after another to create a moving picture.
 These still images are called video frames.
-Each frame is shown on the screen for a very short time (for example, 1/24 of a second), what makes the images appear to blend together.
+Each frame is shown on the screen for a very short time (for example, 1/24 of a second), which makes the images appear to blend together.

-If you want to calculate the video file size, you need to sum the data size of each of these digital still images.
-It means that the total file size can be found as
+If you want to calculate the video file size, you need to sum up the data size of each of these digital still images.
+It means that we can find the total file size using:

 What is the difference between MB and MiB?

-Before we answer this question, let's clarify what a unit prefix is.
+Before answering this question, let's clarify what a unit prefix is.
 It is the word that stands just before the unit name – for example, kilo- or mega-.
-Each prefix has a fixed numerical value: for instance, kilo- refers to a thousand (so one kilogram is equal to a thousand grams) and mega- refers to a million (so one megapixel consists of a million pixels).
+Each prefix has a fixed numerical value: for instance, kilo- refers to a thousand (so one kilogram is equal to a thousand grams), and mega- refers to a million (so one megapixel consists of a million pixels.

 The whole confusion stems from mixing up two types of unit prefixes: metric and binary.
-Metric prefixes always have a numerical value of 10ⁿ (so 10, 100, 1000 and so on).
-You surely know them: milli-, centi-, kilo-, mega-, and giga- are all metric prefixes.
+Metric prefixes always have a numerical value of 10ⁿ (so 10, 100, 1000, and so on).
+You undoubtedly know them: milli-, centi-, kilo-, mega-, and giga- are all metric prefixes.

-So what does it mean for our video file size calculator?
-When you're using regular metric prefixes and talk about megabytes (MB) or gigabytes (GB), you should be using the 1000-multipliers.
-When, on the other hand, you'd like to use kibibytes (KiB) or mebibytes (MiB), you should apply the 1024-multipliers.
+So, what does it mean for our video file size calculator?
+When using regular metric prefixes and talking about megabytes (MB) or gigabytes (GB), you should be using the 1000 multiplier.
+When, on the other hand, you'd like to use kibibytes (KiB) or mebibytes (MiB), you should apply the 1024 multipliers.